bstefanescu/qutejs/web/doc/docs/app/data.md

 **The answer is:** if the property is part of the application logic, then use an application property.

 You can also use application properties if you need to **share the property between multiple components which are not necessarily visible for each other**.
 When a parent component need to share a property with its children then you can pass the property as an attribute to the children components, and you don't need an application property.  \
-There are cases when you need to pass many properties as attributes arround.
+There are cases when you need to pass many properties as attributes around.
 If these properties are not internal to the component logic, then you could define them as application properties to minimize the attributes you pass around.

 ## Application Data Property API